 To format a CC line, do the following:

-Step 1: In the Timeline, place the Playhead at the timestamp that the CC line appears.
-That makes the CC line visible on the Canvas.
+Step 1: In the timeline, place the Playhead at the timestamp that the CC line appears.
+This makes the CC line visible on the Canvas.

-Step 3: Edit the text or the fill style of the CC line.
-Do that by using commands and options available in the Home tab, Format tab, or the Properties pane.
+Step 2: Edit the text or the fill style of the CC line using commands and options available in the Home tab, Format tab, or the Properties pane.

 Converting Closed Captions to Speech